 Leads students from the paragraph to the essay.
 Focus on how to develop a thesis, maintain coherence, develop evidence.
 Instruction in grammar and punctuation; exercises in spelling and vocabulary.
 Readings included.
-Placement according to test scores or a grade of "C-" or better in either ENG013 (Formerly ENG 99) or ESL173.
+Placement according to test scores or a grade of "C" or higher in either ENG013 or ESL173.
 Credit does not count toward meeting degree requirements.